ABOUT DIGIT 2020!

 Faculty members and doctoral students are encouraged to attend and participate in the roundtable discussions and poster sessions.

 In order to foster the workshop atmosphere that has developed in previous meetings, registration will again be limited to about 50 people.
-Refreshments will be provided to attendees.
-You can register for DIGIT during the regular ICIS registration process.
-As only a limited number of seats remain available, please register at your earliest convenience.
+This year due to COVID-19 the workshop will be held as a virtual event.
+A minimal workshop fee of $20 will be charged to employed academics (Registration is FREE of charge for postgraduate students) You can register for DIGIT during the regular ICIS registration process.